 6) Time to get social.
 You can view everything going on at Arm TechCon on Twitter.
 You can follow the hashtag #ArmTechCon to see what vendors and attendees are talking about.
 You can also follow https://twitter.com/embedded_comp for live coverage of the show as well.

 Here are a few tips to make the most impact with your tweets and social posts:

-- Always include #ArmTechCon and if applicable other hashtags such as #iiot #iot #wearables #sensors #industry40 #ml #ai #machinelearning #wireless #embedded and #industrial
+- Always include #ArmTechCon and if applicable other hashtags such as #iiot #iot #wearables #industry40 #ml #ai #machinelearning #linux #embedded #security #auto and #industrial

 - Remember to include applicable images